-If you have any questions or would like to join the program, please contact the HIP Coordinators at HabitatHIP@gmail.com.
+If you would like to join a program and/or be added to the HIP mailing list, please contact the HIP Coordinators at HabitatHIP@gmail.com.

-A weekly afterschool program that brings together students of varied ages and older adults to work outside helping to control the spread of invasive plants, providing trail work and being part of the Weeks Pond rejuvenation project.
+A weekly afterschool program (Wednesdays from 3:00-4:30 pm) that brings together students of varied ages and older adults to work outside helping to control the spread of invasive plants, maintain trails, and look after the sanctuary grounds.

 Monthly Bird Walks

-These walks encourage birders of all ages and skill levels to enjoy casual bird walks around the sanctuary.
+Held on weekend mornings once a month, these walks encourage birders of all ages and skill levels to enjoy casual bird walks around the sanctuary.
 Each walk is led by an experienced birder.
-Binoculars available.

-HIP has also led free nature story hours to very young children and adults at the Fresh Pond Apartments in Cambridge, built bluebird boxes, presented talks to middle school children and the community, hosted nature walks for seniors at Habitat, and currently offers nature based programs to persons in homeless shelters.
+In addition to the activities listed above, HIP has also led free nature story hours for very young children and adults at the Fresh Pond Apartments in Cambridge; built bluebird boxes; presented talks to middle school children and the community; hosted nature walks for seniors at Habitat; and offered nature-based programs to persons in homeless shelters.